SCIFIHISTORY.NET

 "In the world ravaged by the greenhouse effect and overpopulation, an NYPD detective investigates the murder of a big company CEO."

-On this day in 1990 (in Japan), Robocop 2 blazed into theatres.
-The feature gave Peter Weller a less-than-grand return as the Cyborg police detective, and here's the premise as listed on IMDB.com:
+On this day in 1990 (in Japan), RoboCop 2 blazed a trail of cyborgian justice into theatres.
+Directed by Irvin Kershner, the feature gave Peter Weller a less-than-grand return as the part-man, part-machine, all-cop police detective; and here's the premise as listed on IMDB.com:

 "Cyborg law enforcer RoboCop returns to protect the citizens of old Detroit but faces a deadly challenge when a rogue OCP member secretly creates a new, evil RoboCop 2."

 A star is born!
 On this day in 1994, the Family/Fantasy Dragonworld roared as loud as it could for audiences.
-The feature starred Alastairi Mackenzie and Lila Kaye, and here's the plot summary that's provided by IMDB.com:
+Directed by Ted Nicolaou, the feature starred Alastairi Mackenzie, Brittney Powell, and Lila Kaye; and here's the plot summary that's provided by IMDB.com:

 "Young John McGowan travels to Scotland to live at his grandfather's castle after he loses his parents in a traffic accident.
 At the wishing tree he conjures up a dragon friend, Yowler.
 They grow up together, and one day documentary film maker Bob Armstrong and his daughter Beth stumble upon Yowler.
 Hungry for fame (and money), Bob convinces John to "rent" Yowler to local unscrupulous businessman Lester McIntyre.
 John is convinced in part by the offer to have the outstanding taxes on the castle paid off, partly because of his growing interest in Beth.
 Yowler is miserable in the new theme park built for him, and when it becomes clear that McIntyre has tricked them in order to exploit the dragon, John and his new friends take action."

 A star is born!
 On this day in 1994, Test Tube Teens From The Year 2000 came to life (on home video).
-It starred the lovely Morgan Fairchild and the late Ian Abercrombie, and here's the plot summary from IMDB.com:
+Directed by genre regular David DeConteau, the film starred the lovely Morgan Fairchild, the late Ian Abercrombie, and Michele Matheson; and here's the plot summary from IMDB.com:

 "In the future, corporations have taken over the world and banned sex.
 A group of rebellious high school students devise a way to go back in time and change history to prevent that from happening."